ON THIS PAGE: You will learn about the different types of treatments doctors use for people with stomach cancer. Use the menu to see other pages.

 Targeted therapy for stomach cancer includes:

 Anti-angiogenesis therapy.
 Anti-angiogenesis therapy is focused on stopping angiogenesis, which is the process of making new blood vessels.
 Because a tumor needs the nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies is to “starve” the tumor.
-For patients whose tumor has grown while receiving initial chemotherapy, the drug ramucirumab (Cyramza) may be an additional option.
+For patients whose tumor has grown while receiving initial chemotherapy, the drug ramucirumab (Cyramza) may be an additional option and may be given either in combination with paclitaxel or by itself.

 Talk with your doctor about possible side effects for a specific medication and how they can be managed.

-For patients with advanced stomach cancer that has PD-L1 or is MSI-H (see Diagnosis), pembrolizumab (Keytruda) may be an option for patients when chemotherapy does not work.
+For patients with advanced stomach cancer, that is MSI-H (see Diagnosis), pembrolizumab (Keytruda), nivolumab, and dostarlimab (Jemperli) are options when chemotherapy does not work.

 Cancer and its treatment cause physical symptoms and side effects, as well as emotional, social, and financial effects.
 Managing all of these effects is called palliative care or supportive care.
 It is an important part of your care that is included along with treatments intended to slow, stop, or eliminate the cancer.